Does Every Day Feel Like A Struggle?

 If you’re struggling with trauma or PTSD, you are not alone.
 While not everyone who experiences trauma will develop PTSD, it’s estimated that 8 percent of the population, roughly 24.4 million people, have PTSD at any given time.
 That’s roughly the population of Texas.

-While many people associate PTSD with veterans, post-traumatic stress disorder can be caused by any frightening episode in which you felt powerless to help yourself or others out of a threatening situation, such as a natural disaster, serious accident, assault or abuse and even a sudden emotional loss.
+While many people associate PTSD with veterans, post-traumatic stress disorder can be caused by any frightening episode in which you felt powerless to help yourself or others out of a threatening situation, such as a natural disaster, serious accident, assault or abuse, and even a sudden emotional loss.
 People who have also dealt with many smaller traumas and who felt unsupported and/or abandoned by loved ones can also develop symptoms of PTSD.
 And, studies show that people who experienced developmental trauma in childhood or trauma in the past are more prone to developing PTSD later on in their lives.
 Because of the isolating nature of the disorder, many people suffer in silence for years before getting help, continuing to experience ongoing distress and other trauma.

 While PTSD can be a debilitating disorder, the good news is that there is help and hope for resolving trauma and living with increased balance, confidence and peace.
 A skilled and compassionate PTSD therapist can help you give your experience a voice, free yourself from the heavy cloak of trauma and create a new path forward.

-PTSD Treatment Can Provide You With Support, Perspective And Relief
+PTSD Treatment Can Provide You With Support, Perspective, And Relief

 If you’re struggling with PTSD, trauma therapy can make a significant difference in your life.
 It can help you understand, accept and free yourself from the trauma experience so you can live with greater peace.
 As you connect with your humanity and the humanity of others, you can develop self-compassion, forgiveness and a new perspective on both the pain of the past and the possibilities of the present.
 You are here now, and you have gone through a lot.
 Through PTSD therapy, you can begin to perceive yourself as a survivor rather than a victim and tap into your courage and strength.

 In safe, confidential and warm PTSD treatment sessions, I can help you give yourself permission to change the relationship you have with your thoughts and the story of trauma, create different patterns of behavior, make healthy life choices and live freely and independently of your trauma history.
-Through a series of functional acknowledgements, validations, mindfulness exercises, awareness training and other techniques designed to increase awareness, you can actively shift your perspective and develop skills that really work for you—ones that best support and address your specific experience with trauma and your unique history, values, needs and therapy goals.
+Through a series of functional acknowledgments, validations, mindfulness exercises, awareness training and other techniques designed to increase awareness, you can actively shift your perspective and develop skills that really work for you—ones that best support and address your specific experience with trauma and your unique history, values, needs, and therapy goals.
 You can also become more aware of your body and how and where sensations arise, which can help you ground into the present moment and feel increased safety within yourself.

 In sessions, we’ll also draw from Acceptance and Commitment Therapy (ACT), which is an action-oriented, evidence-based, mindful approach to treating PTSD.
 ACT can help you identify, accept and overcome negative patterns of thinking and behaving.
 You can learn to accept your emotions and be present, choose a direction that is in line with your values and then take action.